dirkroorda/laf-fabric/docs/texts/getting-started.rst

 In that way you can apply updates easily without overwriting your work.

 #.
 Create a notebook directory somewhere in your system and navigate there in a command prompt.
 #.
-Copy your version of *laf-fabric.cfg* in the example notebooks directory to your own notebook directory.
-#.
 Then::

     ipython notebook